Elaine Delmar: Singer

 Delmar's professional singing career began in the mid-1950s when she was selected by bassist Coleridge Goode and Lauderic Caton to sing with their quartet, The Dominoes.
 She spent a month with them at the Club Ecstase in Bad Harzburg, Germany.
 Goode later said in his autobiography that "I think it's fair to say that we started off her career".
 Delmar left the Dominoes after her spell with them in Germany and launched a solo career, including playing at clubs and carrying out overseas tours.

 In 2010, she featured in concert with Wynton Marsalis's Lincoln Center Jazz Orchestra.

 Acting

 Delmar made her first stage appearance in the late 1950s when she was cast in the play Finian's Rainbow in a revival production in Liverpool.
 She then joined the cast of the Richard Rodgers musical drama No Strings in London's West End, as an understudy for Beverly Todd.
 In 1972 she was part of the original London cast of the musical Cowardy Custard at the Mermaid Theatre, which was based on the songs of Noël Coward.
 In 1977 she took on her biggest stage position, a starring role in Bubbling Brown Sugar, and then went on to appear in both the London and Broadway versions of Jerome Kern in Hollywood.
-Another role, in which she was casts purely as an actress, was A Map Of The World at the Royal National Theatre.
-She was cast as the Bohemian Princess in the Ken Russell film Mahler.
+Another role, in which she was cast purely as an actress, was A Map Of The World at the Royal National Theatre.
+She was also cast as the Bohemian Princess in the Ken Russell film Mahler.